dennisXZX/web-developer-notes/Lodash.md

   { 'user': 'barney', 'age': 34 }
 ];

-// sort the array first by user property, then by age _.sortBy(users, ['user', 'age']);
+// sort the array by multiple property names in pluck style shorthand _.sortBy(users, ['user', 'age']);

+Example 3

 // sort summaryList array based on the result of the callback function summaryList = sortBy(summaryList, (ageGroup) => {